benvantende/mion-docs-1/installing-bm.md

     mkdir build
     cd build
     cmake ..
+    make
+    sudo make install

 p4c eBPF
 --------

+If this is required, building the backend needs to be done before `cmake ..` is run.
 Install script is python3, so python3-pip will need to be installed.
 Python 3 is installed by default on 18.04.